SharpAdb/SharpAdb.github.io/installation.md

 ```powershell
 PM> Install-Package AdvancedSharpAdbClient
 ```

+!> You also need the [Platform Tools](https://developer.android.com/tools/releases/platform-tools), specifically adb.exe, to run the application.

 ## From main branch
 You can install the actual version which is in the [main](https://github.com/SharpAdb/AdvancedSharpAdbClient) branch.
 If you're using Visual Studio, you can run the following command in the [Package Manager Console](http://docs.nuget.org/consume/package-manager-console):